 After initializing the MEG system, one starts the acq2ft/neuromag2ft application.
 When subsequently starting Acquisition, the data is transferred in realtime to the FieldTrip buffer which can be read from any computer connected through a network.
-Point to the location of the buffer by correctly specifying cfg.dataset:
+Point to the location of the buffer by correctly specifying cfg.dataset like this:

 cfg = ; cfg.dataset = 'buffer://hostname:1972'; % get data from buffer ft_realtime_headlocalizer(cfg)

-Repositioning between a recording session, i.e. to a previous recording session by specifying cfg.template.
-Either by pointing to another dataset; e.g. cfg.template = ‘subject01xxx.ds’ (CTF275 systems only), or by pointing to a textfile created by clicking the Update button during a previous recording session; e.g. cfg.template = ‘29-Apr-2013-xxx.txt’ (CTF275 and Neuromag systems).
+You can reposition to i.e. to a previous recording session by specifying cfg.template.
+Either by pointing to another dataset; e.g. cfg.template = ‘subject01xxx.ds’ (CTF275 systems only), or by pointing to a text file created by clicking the Update button during a previous recording session; e.g. cfg.template = ‘29-Apr-2013-xxx.txt’ (CTF275 and Neuromag systems).

 cfg.bufferdata = 'first'; % read data from first until last segment cfg.template = 'previousdataset.ds'; cfg.dataset = 'previousdataset.ds'; ft_realtime_headlocalizer(cfg)

-4) Start Matlab on the ‘real-time computer’ by typing on the linux command line
+Start MATLAB on the ‘real-time computer’ by typing on the Linux command line

 cfg = ; ft_realtime_headlocalizer(cfg)